 If you ask your doctor, they may have a cheaper wrap that is larger for you to use the first few days.
 They routinely give them out to C-section mamas, but it can be helpful for those of us who deliver vaginally also.
 There’s so much fluid the first few days it is nice not to worry about getting your more expensive wrap dirty.
 Also, the first week your body changes drastically, so unless you want to buy two or three sizes, a cheap hospital wrap will work fine.

 A side benefit I didn’t expect was that for some reason my digestion worked better when I was wearing it.
-(If you know why, please tell me)
+(If you know why, please tell me); one other thing I’ve learned from otherhood is the beautiful way the Gospel permeates it!)

 Finding the right Postpartum Wrap

 I’ve tried a lot of different postpartum wraps.
-I was first introduced to the concept of postpartum wrapping when a older mama from church gave me “the cinch” (do you remember seeing those in Motherhood Maternity back in the day?).
-Sadly, even with my short torso it was still too short, and I spilled out the top and bottom.
+I was first introduced to the concept of postpartum wrapping when an older mama from church gave me “the cinch” (do you remember seeing those in Motherhood Maternity back in the day?).
+Sadly, even with my short torso, it was still too short, and I spilled out the top and bottom.
 Not a comfy or flattering look… 😬

 The Belly Bandit is a stiff rectangle elastic that has Velcro on the ends.
 I thought it would be my favorite, but it ended up bunching on the sides because as women we have curved waists.
-I also shrank out of it quickly.
+It also didn’t provide much size diversity, so I also shrank out of it quickly.
 I sewed extra Velcro strips to mine.
 That prolonged the time I could wear it, but not much longer.

 The Bellefit Postpartum Girdle Corset ended up being my favorite that time because it shaped to my body.
 I’m tall so I still had spillage at the top, but it was by far the most comfortable.
 So much so that I KNEW I wanted to wear it again this time!